Building Access Badge

 The color of your Building Access Badge is determined by several factors.
 To receive a green badge, you must:

 - Complete the COVID-19 daily symptom check-in survey every day, regardless of whether you will be coming to campus that day or the next day, and receive a “Low Risk Factor” in the app.
 You should complete the daily health check-in before arriving on campus.
 Your daily risk status in the GU360 app is only good for 24 hours.
 You need to receive a low risk status every day in order to maintain your green GU360 Building Access Badge.

 - Sign the One Medical consent form (new window), which authorizes One Medical to release your COVID-19 test results to Georgetown.

 - Not have an active COVID-19 positive test result.

 - Fully vaccinated students: have been tested for COVID-19 at least once in the preceding seven days or have scheduled a test through One Medical in the next seven days

-- Have completed the Spring 2021 Affirmation and signed the Georgetown University Community Compact by logging into GU360.
+- Have completed the University Affirmation and signed the Georgetown University Community Compact by logging into GU360.
 AND

 - Have been approved to learn or work on campus.